 - Provide us with written permission for uses and disclosures of your Protected Health Information that are not covered by the Notice or permitted by law.

-- Except to the extent that the use or disclosure has already occured, you may cancel this permission.
+- Except to the extent that the use or disclosure has already occurred, you may cancel this permission.

 - This request to cancel must be put in writing.